philiprodrigues/felix-long-readout-tools/README.md

 # make install step doesn't exist yet
 ```

 `dumpfile-to-text` will convert a binary dump into a text format. `dumpfile-to-text --help` for help; output format is described in the source code.
+It will currently only run from the source directory, because of a hardcoded path to the channel map files.
+Fixes welcome.

 `check-timestamps /path/to/binary/file.bin` will check that all of the frame timestamps in `file.bin` are contiguous (ie, that they are separated by 25 ticks).